withastro/roadmap/proposals/0046-csrf-protection.md

 When the **first** `GET` request is sent to the application, Astro will create a token that will be saved inside a cookie named `Astro-csrf-token`.
 This token will be read in the **known requests** and it doesn't match the expected value, it means that the request isn't genuine.

-The token must be unique for each user and must be verifiable by the server; his prevents the client from making up its own tokens.
+The token must be unique for each user and must be verifiable by the server.
+This prevents the client from making up its own tokens.

-This solution should fit more esoteric scenarios, where applications are behind reverse proxies.
+This solution should fit more esoteric scenarios, where applications are behind reverse proxies, because ...

 A user can provide options to configure the name of the cookie and the name of the token: